Application security model: frameworks, principles, and real-world implementation

 • Attack surface minimization: Remove unused services, ports, APIs, or libraries to reduce exploitation opportunities.

-• OWASP Threat Modeling: A comprehensive process covering assets, entry points, trust boundaries, abuse cases, and mitigations.
+OWASP Threat Modeling provides a broader process for analyzing assets, entry points, trust boundaries, abuse cases, and possible mitigations.
+Many organizations use it as a practical framework for application security reviews.

 • AppSec architecture layers: Application logic, data, APIs, identity, network, and runtime protections.